Prema Naidoo: Activism and detainment

 On his release in 1983, Naidoo took part in the formation of the United Democratic Front and was detained again for eight months during the State of Emergency of 1985.

+Post-apartheid

-After the first non-racial elections of 1994, Naidoo served in senior local authority positions in Johannesburg, until his retirement in 2016.
-He is presently a member of the board of the Ahmed Kathrada Foundation.
+After the first non-racial elections of 1994, Naidoo served in senior local authority positions in Johannesburg.
+He was councillor and Chief Whip in the City of Johannesburg Metropolitan Municipality, before retiring in 2016.
+As of April 2026 he is a member of the board of the Ahmed Kathrada Foundation.

-Prema Naidoo is the son of Roy Naidoo and Manonmoney “Ama” Naidoo, grandson of Thambi Naidoo, and brother of Shanthie Naidoo, Indres Naidoo, Murthie Naidoo, Ramnie Dinat.